JGLaferte/Observer/README.md

 the electricity for the example.
 In the project I created 2 custom component: "Switch" and "light".
 You simply register a

-switch

-To a light to make it react to it.
+switch to a light to make it react to it.